dulatello08/cpu-emulator/Instructions.md

 - **02**: mode 02, multiply rd by value at address of normAddressing.
 3-word length.

 **Operands:**
-- **rd** (8-bit): In specifiers 00, 01, 02, it is the destination for the multiply operation and the first operand.
+- **rd** (8-bit): In specifiers 00, 01, 02, it is the destination for the multiply operation and the multiplicand.
-- **rn** (8-bit): In specifier 00 not used, in 01 is the source multiplier, in 02 not used.
+- **rn** (8-bit): In specifier 00 not used, in 01 is the source multiplier, in 02 not used. in 03, is both a multiplier and product.
 - **operand 2** (16-bit): In specifier 00, it is the immediate value to multiply with rd.
 - **normAddressing** (32-bit): In specifier 02, it is the address from which the value is read and multiplied with rd.